iviviano/Algorithms/Grading/HW4.md

 Honor Code: yes

 Implementation Notes:
-- Your implementation of `visit-tree` was almo
+- Your implementation of `visit-tree` was almost correct.
+You just used the wrong tree constructor. `(make-tree x ...)` makes a tree with value `x` and the r

 Testing Notes: